Fellow of IEEE, Prof. Xiaolin Wu, McMaster University, Canada

 Speech Title: DAVD-Net: Deep Audio-aided Video Decompression of Talking Heads (Click here for abstract)

 Xiaolin Wu, Ph.D. in computer science, University of Calgary, Canada, 1988.
 Dr. Wu started his academic career in 1988, and has since been on the faculty of Western University, New York Polytechnic University (NYU Poly), and currently McMaster University.
 He holds the NSERC senior industrial research chair in Digital Cinema.
 His research interests include image processing, computer vision multimedia signal coding and communication, joint source-channel coding, multiple description coding, and network-aware visual communication.
 He has published over two hundred-sixty research papers and holds five patents in these fields.
 Dr. Wu is an IEEE fellow, McMaster Distinguished Engineering Professor, an associated editor of IEEE Transactions on Image Processing, and served on the technical committees of many IEEE international conferences/workshops.
 Dr. Wu received numerous international awards and honors.

-Speech Title: Radio Frequency Fingerprint Identification in Physical Layer Security (Click here for abstract)
+Speech Title: Group Activity Analysis in Sports Videos (Click here for abstract)

 Yunhong Wang is a professor of School of Computer Science and Engineering, Beihang University.
 Her research interests include biometrics, statistical pattern recognition and digital image processing.
 She has published in excess of 200 academic papers in areas largely related to biometrics, surveillance, image processing.
 She has contributed to professional activities, on the Editorial Boards of the IEEE Transactions on Information Forensics and Security, IEEE Transactions on Biometrics, Behavior and Identity Science, Pattern Recognition.
 She is a Fellow of IEEE, IAPR.

 Fellow of IET, Prof. Yao Zhao, Beijing Jiaotong University, China